deepjavalibrary/djl-demo/docs/dataset_creation.md

 CSVDataset csvDataset =
        new CSVDataset.Builder().optUsage(Usage.TRAIN).setSampling(batchSize, true).build();
 ```
-After this, pass the dataset object to trainer object.
+After this, pass the dataset object to the trainer object.
 For more information, see the [training documentation](training_model.md).